Labile blood products

 Description

 Cryoprecipitate is prepared by thawing frozen plasma (collected into CP2D) at a temperature between 1 to 6 °C and recovering the insoluble precipitate, which is then refrozen.
-Each unit of cryoprecipitate contains approximately 500 mg of fibrinogen, factor VIII, factor XIII and Von Willebrand factor.
+Each unit of cryoprecipitate contains on average 461±153 mg/pouch of fibrinogen, factor VIII, factor XIII and Von Willebrand factor.

 Actions